 As mentioned above, informed thyroid patients with saliva-tested proven low cortisol don’t attempt to use high “pharmacological” cortisol meds or amounts.
-They use “physiological” amounts (the amount which meets the daily needs of one’s body functioning) found by doing Daily Average Temp taking (see Chapter 5 in the revised STTM book) and comparing those averages to find stability in temps, as explained by Dr. Rind.
+They use “physiological” amounts (the amount which meets the daily needs of one’s body functioning) found by doing Daily Average Temp taking (see Chapter 5 and 6 in the updated revision STTM book) and comparing those averages to find stability in temps, as explained by Dr. Rind.
 As a result, the feedback loop is still intact to some degree and the adrenals do not shut down or atrophy.

 MISCONCEPTION #6: Low dose HC, such as 20 mgs or less, is perfectly adequate for most low cortisol patients.